alphagov/govuk-prototype-kit-docs/docs/v13/documentation/publishing.md

 ## Hosting services

 The GOV.UK Prototype Kit runs on any hosting service that supports Node.js.
+This means it does not run on 'static' hosting services like GitHub Pages or Netlify.

 Your organisation may already use a hosting service for the Prototype Kit.
 Check with your IT or digital team about which platform to use.